DaniloTato/SNOWGUN_WONDERS/README.md

 ---

 ## Notes
-- The build system auto-discovers `.cpp` files.
+- Object files are stored under dist/obj/
-- Object files are stored in the `obj/` directory.
+- Assets and config are loaded relative to the executable
-- Tested on Linux and macOS.
+- Tested on MacOS

 --